EPLOGx/FiveM-Cars/V-Bucks Van/[ADD-ON VERSION]/README.md

+# ADD-ON VERSION

-1. Put the File "fnvan" in your Resource Folder.
+1. Put the File "fnvan" in your Resource Folder.<b>
-2. Type in your server.cfg "start fnvan".
+2. Type in your server.cfg "start fnvan".<b>
-3. Restart your Server.
+3. Restart your Server.<b>

 Now you can spawn the Van with the Spawnname "fnvan".